nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

-- Whether to use an AND relationship or an OR relationship for predicate matching
+**Aspect**: Whether to use an AND relationship or an OR relationship betweeen different fields.
+For example, should `delete-field n\Google r\Software Engineer` delete internships that have company name as Google AND role as Software Engineer, or delete internships that have company name as Google OR role as Software Engineer

 1. **Alternative 1 (current choice):**  Use an AND relationship
-    * Pros:
-        * More user-centric as users will be able to have more fine-grained control over what internships they want to delete.
-For example, they may want to delete all internship entries related to a certain company and role.
+    * Pros: More user-centric as users will be able to have more fine-grained control over what internships they want to delete.
+For example, they may want to delete all internship entries related to a certain company AND role.
-    * Cons:
-        * In order to delete internships based on an OR relationships, they need to call `clear` multiple times.
+    * Cons: If users want to delete internships based on an OR relationships, they need to call `delete-field` multiple times.

 2. **Alternative 2:** Use an OR relationship
-    * Pros:
-        * The current `delete` command takes in no arguments.
+    * Pros: Much easier for the user to reason about which internships will be deleted.
+    * Cons: Less fine-grained control over `delete`.
+For example, there is no way to delete internships that have company name as Google AND role as Software Engineer

+**Aspect**: Whether to add this enhancement to `clear` or `delete` command, or to create a new command entirely.

+1. **Alternative 1 (current choice):** Split the `delete` command into `delete-index` and `delete-field`. `delete-index` will delete only indexes, while `delete-field` will only delete by field.
+    * Pros: Both commands now share the same prefix `delete`, so it is easier to remember.
+    * Cons: Delete now has 2 formats, and this may be a source of confusion.
+2. **Alternative 2:** Enhance the `delete` command only.
+For example, `delete 1 2 n/Google` will delete any of the first 2 entries if they have the company name as 'Google'.
+    * Pros: Combine all delete features into one keyword, so it is much easier to remember.
     * Cons:
-        * Less fine-grained control over `delete`.

-- Whether to add this enhancement to `clear` or `delete` command

-1. **Alternative 1 (current choice):** Enhance the `delete` command
-    * Pros:
-        * Combine all delete features into one keyword.
-    * Cons:
-        * Delete now has 2 formats, and this may be a source of confusion.
-2. **Alternative 2:**  Enhance the `clear` command
-    * Pros:
-        * The current `clear` command takes in no arguments, so it is much easier to implement.
-    * Cons:
-        * May be confusing to the user, since there is no clear distinction between `delete` and `clear`.

-- Whether to merge both formats

-1. **Alternative 1 (current choice):** Separate both formats
-    * Pros:
-        * Combine all delete features into one keyword, which may be easier to remember.
-    * Cons:
-        * Delete now has 2 formats, and this may be a source of confusion for beginners.

-2. **Alternative 2:**  Combine both formats
-    * Pros:
-        * Offers extreme fine-grained control over what to delete for expert users.
-    * Cons:
       * Very difficult to justify usage.
 It is unlikely for a user to require such absolute fine-grained control.
 A more likely use case is to mass delete internships that are no longer required.
       * Difficult to define a suitable interpretation of the fields.
 For example, in the command `delete 1 2 n/Google`, the command should delete internships with (index 1 OR 2) AND has the name `Google` in it.
 Maintaining both AND and OR relationships can be confusing for the user.

+3. **Alternative 3:**  Enhance the `clear` command
+    * Pros: The current `clear` command takes in no arguments, so it is much easier to implement.
+    * Cons: May be confusing to the user, since there will be no clear distinction between `delete` and `clear`.